 Number 1: Three Billboards Outside Ebbing, Missouri

 I had already thought of Martin McDonagh as one of the best writers and directors out there after seeing In Bruges and Seven Psychopaths, but his third feature-length film, Three Billboards Outside Ebbing, Missouri makes his previous movies (and any other filmmaker’s) almost look weak by comparison.
-This black dramedy fluctuates between uproariously funny, genuinely touching, and heartbreakingly bleak without ever missing a single beat.
+This black dramedy fluctuates between uproariously funny, genuinely touching and heartbreakingly bleak without ever missing a single beat.
 It truly moves me every time I watch it.
-Frances McDormand delivers an unbelievably poignant performance as a grieving mother, with all of her righteous, yet misplaced anger and anguish resting just beneath the surface, Woody Harrelson gives the chief of police a balanced mix of stress and charm, and you could put a picture of Sam Rockwell’s Officer Dixon in a dictionary next to the word “layered.”
-That trio of talent alone would earn Three Billboards a spot here, but the rest of the cast is exceptional as well, making the most out of McDonagh’s immaculate script.
+Frances McDormand delivers an unbelievably affecting performance as a grieving mother, with all of her righteous yet misplaced anger and anguish resting just beneath the surface.
+Woody Harrelson gives the chief of police a balanced mix of stress and charm.
+Rounding out the core cast is Sam Rockwell’s Officer Dixon, a character whose arc is uncomfortably powerful.
+That trio of talent alone would earn Three Billboards a spot here, but everyone else in the movie is exceptional as well, making the most out of McDonagh’s immaculate script.
 To me, Three Billboards Outside Ebbing, Missouri isn’t just an astonishing motion picture, it’s the best one ever made.
 The pinnacle of the cinematic arts.

 You can read my original review of Three Billboards Outside Ebbing, Missouri here.